MicrosoftDocs/learn/learn-pr/reactors/blockchain-tokens/includes/1-introduction.md

 A digital asset, whether it's Bitcoin, Ether, or another cryptocurrency, represents value amount.
 Another example of a digital asset that represents value is a token.
 But, with a token, the value might not be monetary.
-Tokens can represent time, services, property, or goods that are tradeable with others.
+Tokens can represent time, services, property, or goods that are tradeable.

 In this module, you'll learn about the significance of tokens and how they are used in blockchain.